 Eat dinner at Gora Yoshicho, the coziest casual yakitori spot run by a lovely husband and wife.
 Delicious fresh salads and skewers, and some of the tastiest fried chicken!

-DAY NINE: Train back to TOKYO
+Train back to TOKYO

 Stay at The Ritz Tokyo, urban oasis atop one of the most dramatic skyscrapers in Tokyo, surrounded by an elevated experience that will leave you with the best memories.